shokai/ArduinoFirmata-Android/README.md

 What is Firmata?
 ----------------
 Firmata is a protocol to controll Arduino from Application on Android Phone.
-You can write Arduino code in Java.
+You can write Arduino-code in Android Java.

 REQUIREMENTS: